peterb12/A-Tour-Of-Haskell/Week2.md

 Last week all of the expressions we wrote were very straightforward.
 Given an input value, the computer could find the answer by just repeatedly simplifying the expression.

 But sometimes our expressions need to be more complicated than that.
 We may want to make different decisions about our answer depending on what in our environment is true.
 Today we're going to look at two different ways to make decisions in our program:  Conditionals and Pattern Matching.
-(There are actually at least four techniques - "guards" and "case expressions", but we're not going to go into them here.
+(There are actually at least two other techniques that do the same thing as conditionals - _guards_ and _case expressions_, but we're not going to go into them here.
 Feel free to look them up yourself later if you're interested.)

 Both of these techniques will be useful at different times.
-You can often rewrite code written one way so that it uses the other.
+You can often rewrite code written one way so that it uses the other technique.
 Which you use often depends on which is easiest to write, or to read and understand.

 More generally, this aspect of Haskell is something that is both good and bad.
 The bad thing is that for any task, there's more than one way to do it.
 The good thing is _also_ that for any task, there's more than one way to do it.

 ### Our Example: DNA Nucleotides

-If you've taken a biology course that talks about DNA, you may know about nucleotides; these are the proteins that make up our genes.
-The proteins fit together in a very specific way so that when a DNA (or RNA) molecule is created, it always fits together.
-We say that the nucleotide that "plugs into" another nucleotide is its _complement_.
+If you've taken a biology course that talks about DNA, you may know about nucleotides; these are the molecules that make up our genes.
+The molecules fit together in a very specific way so that when a DNA (or RNA) molecule is created, it always fits together.
+We can say that the nucleotide that "plugs into" another nucleotide is its _complement_.

-There are four types of Nucleotides: Adenine, Guanine, Thymine, and Cystine.
+There are four types of Nucleotides: adenine, guanine, thymine, and cystine.
 For convenience, let's call these `'A'`, `'G'`, `'T'`, and `'C'`.
 (There's actually a `'U'` for RNA as well, but let's ignore that one for now).

 The rules of complement are as follows: